PlanQK/planqk-platform-docs/src/tutorials/tutorial-local-testing-with-cli-and-service-sdk.md

 # Utilize the PlanQK Service SDK for local development using PlanQK CLI

-This tutorial outlines how to manage service executions using both the PlanQK Service SDK and PlanQK CLI.
+This tutorial outlines how to create, check the status and cancel service executions using both the PlanQK Service SDK and PlanQK CLI.

 ## Using PlanQK CLI